sergiorykov/sergiorykov.github.io/_posts/2015-12-15-Integration-Testing-On-Top-Of-NancyFx-And-Ngrok-Tunnel.md

 - Server specified in `ResultUrl` accepts request from Platron, authenticates it, and sends a valid signed response to complete payment by Platron (it can be _error_, _ok_, _reject_).
 We were not interested in wasting company's money so we choose to _reject_ it :).

 So there're two parts in equation:
-- http server to host simple callback server and modify it's behaviour according to scenario requirements,
+- http server to host simple callback request processing server,
-- proxy server's endpoint or publish server to make it available externally.
+- proxy http server's endpoint or publish it thru tunnel service to make it available externally.

 Actually there is a final part - to combine it all together, but it'll be a bit later.